 Willingness to Partner – If you are willing to complete 300 hours of sweat equity which includes home owner education classes, then we invite you to attend an upcoming Homeowner Application Workshop and consider applying.
 We believe people need a hand up, not a hand out so your investment and participation are an important part of our homeownership process.

 Ability to Pay a Portion of the Costs – We want to help your family succeed by reducing the burden of high monthly housing expenses.
 In order for you to be successful, we follow income and debt guidelines.
 Your credit repayment history is also a part of the process of determining if our program is right for you.
+Please click here for income guidelines.

 The Process of Becoming a Habitat Homeowner